Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: creating a draft version by reverting to a previous version's config, specifying what is copied and the single-draft rule.
-This is distinct from sibling tools like stackdiff and stackversions.
+The description clearly states the tool's purpose: 'Create a draft version by reverting to a previous version's config.'
+It specifies the verb (create), resource (draft version), and distinguishes it from sibling tools like stackversions (list versions) and stackdiff (diff).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.